tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 ### Transforming your data

-If your document is not formatted as the above, not to worry.
+If your server inventory is not available in the required JSON format, don't worry we have you covered.

 Suppose you have a [**csv** file](servers.csv).